“The greater the ambiguity, the greater the pleasure.” – Milan Kundera

 Okay, then maybe it’s something a little less cliche.
 Writer/director Quentin Tarantino stated that in an earlier draft, the briefcase contained a whole lot of diamonds.
 Which works a little better than money, but pretty much means the same thing.

-In fact, the more I think about it, the more I like this idea: no matter what they might’ve shown us, nothing would’ve been as effective as not showing us at all.
+In fact, the more I think about it, the more I like this idea: no matter what they might’ve shown us, nothing would’ve been as effective as showing us nothing at all.

 Of course, the challenge with ambiguity is using the proper amount.
 The briefcase only works because we know enough about it to speculate.
 It’s obviously something very important, something that people are positively enchanted by.
 There’s an eerie golden light emanating from within.
 And the lock combination is, famously, the number 666.